 It’s a minimum improvement over the conversion rate of the existing asset (baseline conversion rate) that you want the experiment to detect.

-By setting MDE, you define the conversion rate increase sufficient for the system to declare the new asset winner.
+By setting MDE, you define the conversion rate increase sufficient for the system to declare the new asset a winner.
 The lower MDE you set, the slighter conversion changes will be detected by the system.
 Basically, MDE measures the experiment sensitivity.

 So, by configuring MDE you are flexible about connecting the experiment design with the costs you are ready to incur.

-There’s no such thing as an ideal MDE, so SplitMetrics can’t recommend you the optimal value.
+There’s no such thing as an ideal MDE, so SplitMetrics Optimize can’t recommend you the optimal value.
 This is a key custom parameter affecting your sample size and, by implication, the costs associated with the traffic.
-In other words, we suggest you defining MDE by yourself, taking into consideration your individual risks – money and time.
+In other words, we suggest you define MDE by yourself, taking into consideration your individual risks – money and time.

 MDE has a dramatic effect on the amount of traffic required to reach statistical significance.
 To know your maximum sample size, use the Evan Miller calculator for sequential A/B sampling.
-Make sure that your insert relative value for MDE rather than absolute.
+Make sure that you insert relative value for MDE rather than absolute.